The Federal Government’s Cybersecurity Executive Order

 Cyber threats are more real today than ever before.
 The industry is responding with new regulations to secure a maturing software supply chain.
 How do you get started on a cybersecurity program that meets the needs of your organization?

 The New Cybersecurity Executive Order: 2021 is the Year of the SBoM

 The order—focused on cybersecurity—includes new security requirements for software vendors selling software to the U.S. government.

 Revenera Helps Users Meet SBOM Mandate Included in White House Executive Order

 Software Composition Analysis (SCA) is a security and compliance function that’s key to the software development lifecycle

-If you are in software development, security, or compliance, sign up to listen to this webinar to learn more about implementing software composition analysis to manage additional risk associated with building and shipping software applications.
+Security breaches are on the rise and no strategy is complete.
+If you are in software development, security, or compliance, learn more about implementing software composition analysis to manage risk associated with software applications.

 Protect the Software Supply Chain.
 Get a Complete Software Bill of Materials.

 The Executive Order encourages the private sector to follow the Federal Government’s lead and align cybersecurity strategy and investments with the government in order to minimize future attacks.
 Jumpstart your cybersecurity initiatives with Revenera.